Forkland, Alabama: History

 Forkland has one site on the National Register of Historic Places, St. John's-In-The-Prairie, built in 1859, and two sites nearby, Rosemount and Thornhill.

 Geography

-Forkland is located in southern Greene County at (32.647702, -87.867236), between the Black Warrior River 4 mi to the east and the Tombigbee River 2 mi to the west.
+Forkland is located in southern Greene County between the Black Warrior River 4 mi to the east and the Tombigbee River 2 mi to the west.
 The Black Warrior joins the Tombigbee 9 mi to the south of Forkland, just north of Demopolis.
 U.S. Route 43 passes through Forkland, leading north 14 mi to Eutaw, the county seat, and south 10 mi to Demopolis.

 According to the U.S. Census Bureau, Forkland has a total area of 9.1 km2, of which 0.03 km2, or 0.32%, is water.